Lumbar puncture (spinal tap)

 The spinal fluid samples are sent to a laboratory for analysis.
 Lab technicians check for a number of things when examining spinal fluid, including:

 - General appearance.
 Spinal fluid is normally clear and colorless.
-If it's cloudy, yellow or pink in color, it may indicate infection.
+If it's cloudy, yellow or pink in color, it might indicate abnormal bleeding.
+Spinal fluid that is green might indicate an infection or the presence of bilirubin.

 - White blood cells.
-Spinal fluid normally contains up to 5 mononuclear leukocytes (white blood cells) per microliter.
-Increased numbers may indicate infection.
+Spinal fluid normally contains up to 5 white blood cells (mononuclear leukocytes) per microliter.
+Increased numbers may indicate an infection.
 Specific lab values may vary from medical facility to medical facility.

 - Sugar (glucose).
 A low glucose level in spinal fluid may indicate infection or another condition.

 - Microorganisms.
-The presence of bacteria, viruses, fungi or other microorganisms can indicate infection.
+The presence of bacteria, viruses, fungi or other microorganisms can indicate an infection.

 - Cancer cells.
 The presence of abnormal cells in spinal fluid — such as tumor or immature blood cells — can indicate certain types of cancer.